How to Make a Game on Scratch Step-by-Step for Beginners

 • Choose an objective for the player to complete.

 The rest of the game will flow naturally once you've figured out these three things.
 However, you are not required to solve them in any particular order!
 It's probably best to start with one theme and then work on the other two.
 However, you should concentrate on the one that most inspires you.
+When creating Scratch games, following your inspiration is essential, as this will make the development process more enjoyable and creative.

 You should try to keep your game as easy as possible while planning it!
 Don't be worried if your first game isn't everything you hoped it would be.
 Choose something which you can make in an hour or two because it will be much more satisfying.